maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/KubernetesOnOpenshift.md

 With the NodePort type of service, the kubernetes cluster creates a 5-digit port number to access the running container through the service.

-The service is accessed through the IP address of the node with the NodePort port number.
+The service is accessed through the IP address of the cluster's node.
 To discover the NodePort number that has been assigned, use the following command.

 `kubectl describe service hello1-service`